Slane29/ADF/README.md

 Firstly, you will need to create a new docker container with an image of ROS 2 Iron.

 ### 1.1 Pull docker image
-Run the following command to pull the ROS 2 iron docker image:
+Please open a terminal window and run the following command to pull the ROS 2 iron docker image:

 ```sh
 docker pull osrf/ros:iron-desktop